Skip to Content

 Emergency care is the treatment of unexpected, severe medical injuries or infections.
 It is typically delivered in an emergency room or an ambulance.
 Our emergency medicine physicians stabilize your condition as quickly as possible to prepare you for the next step of care or discharge.

-Emergency room (ER) in St. Petersburg, Florida
+Emergency room (ER) in St. Petersburg

-We understand that.
-That's why our emergency room in St. Petersburg, Florida, is open 24/7, standing by to provide the lifesaving care you need, when you need it most.
+At HCA Florida Pasadena, our emergency department doctors and nurses are trained to care for medical emergencies.
+The ER is open 24/7, and we are standing by to provide the care you need, when you need it most.

-• Advanced patient monitoring equipment
+• Advanced monitoring equipment

 • Bedside registration